 Qonversion also will support SCA for StoreKit in-app purchases and subscriptions so you can be sure your purchases will be handled correctly.

-Shortly – the European Union has accepted a revised version of Payment Services Directive (PSD2) and requires Strong Customer Authentication (SCA) for online purchases above €30 to protect the European residents against fraud.
-The regulation is mandatory to protect all online payments through credit or debit card by the bank or payment provider’s authentication before the transaction can be completed.
-This requirement applies to websites and app stores, so Apple App Store also needs to support SCA.
+Shortly – the European Union accepted a revised version of the Payment Services Directive (PSD2) and required Strong Customer(SCA) for online purchases above Authentication €30 to protect European residents against fraud.
+The regulation is mandatory to protect all online payments through credit or debit cards by the bank or payment provider’s authentication before the transaction can be completed.
+This requirement applies to websites and app stores, so the Apple App Store must also support SCA.

 Countries that belong to the EEA include